 Race Equality Charter

-The ECU began developing the Race Equality Charter (REC) in 2012 after the success and impact of Athena SWAN on gender equality.
+The Equality Challenge Unit (now Advance HE) began developing the Race Equality Charter (REC) in 2012 after the success and impact of Athena SWAN on gender equality.
 REC addressed a growing appetite for a race-specific charter within the sector, and many of ECU’s key stakeholders were actively supportive of its development. .REC now provides a framework through which institutions work to identify and self-reflect on institutional and cultural barriers standing in the way of minority ethnic staff and students, and is underpinned by five key principles:

 - Racial inequalities are a significant issue within higher education.
 Racial inequalities are not necessarily overt, isolated incidents.
 Racism is an everyday facet of UK society and racial inequalities manifest themselves in everyday situations, processes and behaviours